Welcome Brief

 💡

 The quality of our recording will improve if we have a short (<30m) private call beforehand.
 In this call, we get acquainted (if we aren't already) and go over camera and sound.
-If we haven't done this already, please schedule your private call below.
+If we haven't done this already, please schedule your private call here.

 Scheduling and Coordinating On-location Shoots